The 2018 Freelance Writers’ Survey includes information about nearly every aspect of a freelance writer’s business:

-High earners are six times more likely to have been writing professionally for 10 years or more than low earners are.
+High earners are six times more likely to have been writing professionally for 10 years or more than low earners are according to the freelance writers survey.
 And more than half – 54% – of high earners have been writing for more than 10 years.
 Unfortunately, only 4% of freelance writers make it into the high earners group in their first year.

 3. What type of clients they have.

 High earners are nearly six times more likely to work directly with larger companies than low earners.
 They’re also more than three times as likely to work with agencies.